 How Healthy Is Parsley?

 Parsley has been widely utilized in natural medicine for years, where it has traditionally been used to stimulate appetite and digestion as well as to cleanse and detoxify the body.
-Brewed in a tea, parsley is said to help with cystitis and kidney inflammation.
-And these usages are more than old wives tales-- parsley does indeed contain an extraordinary amount of healing substances, including the powerful essential oil apiol, which gives the herb its flavour.
+Brewed in tea, parsley is said to help with cystitis and kidney inflammation.
+And these usages are more than old wives tales-- parsley does indeed contain an extraordinary amount of healing substances, including the powerful essential oil apiol, which gives the herb its flavor.